ScreamingSyntax/smart-routine/README.md

 ## Usage
 To use this app, follow these steps:

 1.)
-Open the app on your local machine
+Open the app on your local machine.

 2.)
 Signup with valid college email address.

 3.)
 Customize your settings as needed.

 4.)
-Set up the notification system to receive reminders before your classes start 5.)
+Set up the notification system to receive reminders before your classes start.

+5.)
 Enjoy an easier and more efficient way of managing your class schedule